laktek/punch/README.md

 * Create flexible site structures with inheritable layouts and partials.
 * Define page contents in JSON.
 * Use Markdown to write formatted content.
-* Use CoffeeScript and LESS if those are your taste.
+* Use CoffeeScript and LESS if that's your thing.
 * Minify and bundle assets before serving.
 * Preview changes on the fly, while you develop.
 * Set cache headers and compress responses. (play nice with CDNs)